Staying Stronger, Together.

 Users Reached Through Messenger Chatbot: 10,711

-COVID-19 is still at large in Bangladesh.
-SAJIDA Foundation has geared up to take the utmost precautions to minimize risks for beneficiaries and staff alike.
-From setting up a COVID Unit with 22 semi-critical beds to signing an MOU with the 250-bed General Hospital (DGHS) Jeshore, to incorporating a robust 24/7 hotline number providing access to all services across SAJIDA’s health spectrum to the launch of COVIDaction Resilient Health Systems Project in Feni and Chandpur, ensuring access to specialized doctors for vulnerable communities, SAJIDA’s healthcare program is constantly exploring avenues to leverage the expertise gain from our successful delivery of service at SAJIDA Hospital, Naryanganj and implement those learning in areas of high infection rates.
+In the current climate of an ongoing pandemic, SAJIDA Foundation has geared up to take the utmost precautions to minimize risks for beneficiaries and staff alike.
+From setting up a COVID Unit with 22 semi-critical beds to signing MOUs with 4 border district DGHS Hospitals, to incorporating a robust 24/7 hotline number providing access to all services across SAJIDA’s health spectrum to the launch of COVIDaction Resilient Health Systems Project in Feni and Chandpur, ensuring access to specialized doctors for vulnerable communities, SAJIDA’s healthcare program is constantly exploring avenues to leverage the expertise gain from our successful delivery of service at SAJIDA Hospital, Naryanganj and implement those learning in areas of high infection rates

 Setting up a COVID Unit with 22 semi-critical beds at SAJIDA Hospital, Keraniganj aimed to further galvanize the healthcare system with much-needed ICU beds.
 To know more about SAJIDA Hospital, Keraniganj click here